christian-sa/tictactoe-with-gui/README.md

 I expanded my [previous](https://github.com/christian-sa/tictactoe-with-minimax) Tic-Tac-Toe game by revamping how the game is played: It now features a GUI I created with JavaFX.
+Additionally most of the styling was done with CSS.

 ### To do:
 - Implement Console Log feature in the application to look at past events